 As part of a panel of subject-matter experts at the NOBLE Conference in Atlanta, Georgia on July 31, 2017, my colleagues and I discussed promising practices used by progressive departments and leaders across the country.
 These departments are creating new and innovative policies that are helping transform policing and build communities of trust.

 What are the 3 P’s of community policing?
-This workshop session focused on the three P’s – People, Policies and Processes – that are critical to embracing and implementing the pillars outlined in the Final Report of the President’s Task Force on 21st Century Policing and to building internal capacity and accountability for change.
+This workshop session focused on the People, Policies and Processes that are critical to embracing and implementing the pillars outlined in the Final Report of the President’s Task Force on 21st Century Policing and to building internal capacity and accountability for change.

 1. Engaging People

 To be effective, policing practices need to be explained and understood by both the department and the community they serve.
 It is important to leverage the experience and perspectives of the department’s personnel and the community to engage in better policing strategies and problem-solving.

 - The Importance of Leadership: Organizational transformation is a pillar of community policing.
 An organization cannot transform until its leadership is completely invested in using organizational resources and building better community relationships.
 Leaders need to model the behavior of the change that they seek and ensure they place people who share this mission in high-visibility roles.
 Without support from leadership, the transformation is doomed to fail.

 - Definition of Success: Departments must define their overall strategies and goals, and determine the resources available to achieve them.
 Writing a formal and comprehensive strategic plan, Mission, Vision and Values statement, and department-wide community policing plan are the first steps to accomplishing their goals.
 Set the department’s expectations, communicate those expectations and then measure the outcomes.
 Share these plans with internal and external stakeholders and post them on the department website, social media platforms and throughout the community.